What Is Pretrial Release in Florida?

 Other Conditions of Release Before the Trial:

 The judge may impose any pretrial release conditions he thinks are appropriate.

-For example, the judge can impose a curfew, or random drug screening, etc.
+For example, the judge can impose a curfew, random drug screening, or an electronic monitoring device (elmo) etc.